Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Driving a buggy| ©christophe gutowski

 Yes, all the vehicles used in the excursions respect the European regulations.
-However, there are a few things to keep in mind when driving:
+However, there are a few factors to consider when driving a buggy:

-• In case of strong winds, you will have to be more careful.
-The vehicles are light and the handling can be affected by gusts
+• In case of strong winds, you should be more careful.
+Vehicles are light and driving can be affected by gusts.

-• Buggies used for dune climbing usually have a fairly high center of gravity.
-Take your time to understand how to drive
+• Typically, buggies used for dune climbing have a fairly high center of gravity.
+Take your time to understand how to drive.

 In general, use common sense and do not exaggerate with the maximum speeds.
 In any case, the guide will give you some useful tips at the beginning of the tour.

-Book your buggy excursion to Lobos Island from Fuerteventura
+Book your excursion to Lobos Island from Fuerteventura

 What is the minimum age to drive a buggy?